MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/tools-backlog.md

 If you're looking for prebuilt templates, the [Migration Execution Guide](https://github.com/Azure/migration) has spreadsheet templates that can help you organize your backlog.

-It's important to associate workloads with servers, so you can track a workload itself through server migration in the backlog.
+It's important to associate workloads with servers, so you can track a workload itself through individual server migrations in the backlog.
 You can also use the backlog to showcase dependencies between workloads as you complete the assessment.
 When you [remediate assets](../deploy/remediate.md) and complete testing, you merge the backlog with a remediation plan.

 The backlog is used throughout the migration process.
 Maintaining the backlog is critical.